The Art Law Review: France

-The year 2020 has also been marked by a bill currently being examined by the French Parliament (it was adopted unanimously on 6 October 2020 by the National Assembly) for the restitution by France of 26 objects to Benin and a sword to Senegal.
-This bill is part of President Emmanuel Macron's public wish, expressed in his 28 November 2017 speech in Ouagadougou, to have cultural heritage taken during colonial times restituted to African countries.9 A report, commissioned on that occasion, was published by two academics in November 2018 advising the French government on the modalities of the restitution of African cultural heritage.10
+The year 2021 has also been marked by France's restitution of 26 objects to Benin and a sword to Senegal on 9 November 2021.
+This restitution was authorised by a law adopted on 24 December 2020 by derogation to the principle of inalienability of French public collections.7 These restitutions are part of President Emmanuel Macron's public wish, expressed in his 28 November 2017 speech in Ouagadougou, to have cultural heritage taken during colonial times restituted to African countries.8 A report commissioned on that occasion was published by two academics in November 2018 advising the French government on the modalities of the restitution of African cultural heritage.9

 i Title in art

-Each transfer of an artwork creates a new title (independent from the former title) that stems from mere possession of the artwork according to a core principle under French law, which states that possession equals title as far as movable goods are concerned.11 A reminder of one notable exception to this rule was recently provided by the French Supreme Court in a 13 February 2019 decision.12 The Court ruled that a new title could not be validly refused to the French state, even by a bona fide possessor, when the state claims the return of cultural goods that belong in the public domain (i.e., goods belonging to a public institution that are of particular interest from a historical, artistic, archaeological, scientific or technical point of view).
-The Court found that state interference of this kind pursued a legitimate aim insofar as the protection of the integrity of the French public domain relates to the general public interest.
+Each transfer of an artwork creates a new title (independent from the former title) that stems from mere possession of the artwork according to a core principle under French law, which states that possession equals title as far as movable goods are concerned.14 A reminder of one notable exception to this rule was recently provided by the French supreme civil court15 in a 13 February 2019 decision.16 The court ruled that a new title could not be validly refused to the French state, even by a bona fide possessor, when the state claims the return of cultural goods that belong in the public domain (i.e., goods belonging to a public institution that are of particular interest from a historical, artistic, archaeological, scientific or technical point of view).
+The court found that state interference of this kind pursued a legitimate aim insofar as the protection of the integrity of the French public domain relates to the general public interest.

-Good faith is always presumed.13 A possessor is deemed to be in good faith if he or she regards himself or herself as entitled to the property, and this belief must be reasonable.
+Good faith is always presumed.17 A possessor is deemed to be in good faith if he or she regards himself or herself as entitled to the property, and this belief must be reasonable.